 With careful planning and consideration, you can combine animal grazing and ground-mounted solar panels.

-In fact, many farmers and ranchers are creating dual incomes through solar grazing.
+In fact, many farmers and ranchers are creating alternative income through solar grazing.

 Possibilities for Animal Grazing on Solar Farms